wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 * Alternative - **express** your algorithms

-* Leave low-level details for people who have nothing better to do
+* Leave low-level details to people who have nothing better to do

 |pause|

-* .. like me (I don't know enough physics to do the other part)
+* ... like me (I don't know enough Physics to do the other part)

 Numerics in Python
 ------------------